Maivin Workflow

 Once completed, the dataset will now contain annotations that resulted from the auto-annotation process.

-Next navigate to the gallery of the dataset by clicking on the gallery button .
+Next navigate to the gallery of the dataset by clicking on the image preview on the dataset card.
 To correct any mistakes from the auto-annotation process, follow the tutorials described under manual annotations.

 Finally, split the dataset into training and validation groups.

-Now that you have a fully annotated dataset that is split into training and validation samples, you can start training a Vision model.
-This will briefly show the steps for training a model, but for an in depth tutorial, please see Training ModelPack.
+Now that you have a fully annotated dataset with a training and validation partition, you can begin training your model.
+This will briefly show the steps for training a model, but for an in depth tutorial, please see Training Vision Models.

 From the "Projects" page, click on "Model Experiments" of your project.